chinapedia/wikipedia.abstract.en/Page/Carina_(constellation).md

 Future

-SouthStar.gif Carina is located in the southern sky near the south celestial pole, making it circumpolar for most of the southern hemisphere.
+Carina is located in the southern sky near the south celestial pole, making it circumpolar for most of the southern hemisphere.
 Due to precession of Earth's axis, by the year 4700 the south celestial pole will be located in Carina.
 Three bright stars in Carina will come within 1 degree of the southern celestial pole and take turns as the southern pole star: Omega Carinae (mag 3.29) in 5600, Upsilon Carinae (mag 2.97) in 6700, and Iota Carinae (mag 2.21) in 7900.
 About 13860, the bright Canopus (-0.7) will be less than 8 degrees from the Celestial Pole, making it circumpolar in Bali.
 [4]

 Namesakes